swiftxp-hub/spt-show-me-the-money/README.md

 ##### If you have your client and your server separated:

-Extract the "BepInEx" folder from the .zip to your client and extract the "user" folder to your server.
+Extract the "BepInEx" folder from the .zip or .7z to your client and extract the "user" folder to your server.

 You should end up having the following files copied...